 Oogoya collaborates closely with artists from Shigaraki and nearby regions, each bringing their own ideas, aesthetics, and creativity to their work.
 Their pieces express unique perspectives rooted in local culture, while we help share these creations with people across Japan and around the world.
 Together, we hope to build a community that celebrates skill, imagination, and the revitalization of this traditional craft.

-Explore Tomohiro Matsumoto's work
+Explore Matsumoto's Work

-Explore Yu Sugimoto's work
+Explore Sugimoto's Work

 OOGOYA